mikip65/TsFile_doc/Get-Started_0.4.0.md

 #### Definition of Filter

 ##### Usage Scenario
-Filter is used in TsFile reading process.
+Filter is used in TsFile reading process to select data.

-##### FilterExpression
+##### IExpression
-A filter expression consists of FilterSeries and FilterOperators.
+The IExpression is a filter expression and it will be passed to our final query call.
+We create different `FilterSeries` and  use `FilterOperators` to combine them to our final IExpression object.

 * **FilterSeries**

 	There are two kinds of FilterSeries.

-	 * FilterSeriesType.TIME_FILTER: used to construct a filter for `time` in time-series data.
+	 * TIME_FILTER: used to construct a filter for `time` in time-series data.

 	 	```
-		FilterSeries timeSeries = FilterFactory.timeFilterSeries();
+	 	IExpression timeFilter = new GlobalTimeExpression(Filter);

+	 		 		 * Lt: Less than
+                	 * Gt: Greater than
+                	 * Eq: Equals
+       * NotEq: Not equals
 	 	```

-	 * FilterSeriesType.VALUE_FILTER: used to construct a filter for `value` in time-series data.
+	 * VALUE_FILTER: used to construct a filter for `value` in time-series data.

 	 	```
 	 	FilterSeries valueSeries = FilterFactory.intFilterSeries(device_1, sensor_1, VALUE_FILTER);